mmalinconico/nfl-playoff-calendar/README.md

 ## How It Works

-A scheduled GitHub Actions workflow retrieves the latest postseason data, rebuilds the calendar file, and publishes any changes through GitHub Pages.
+A scheduled GitHub Actions workflow retrieves the latest postseason data, adds officially dated future Super Bowls, rebuilds the calendar file, and publishes any changes through GitHub Pages.

-## Data Source
+## Data Sources

 - ESPN Scoreboard API
+- NFL Football Operations
+- Official Super Bowl host and stadium sources

 ## Disclaimer

-This is an unofficial, fan-created calendar and is not affiliated with the NFL or ESPN.
+This is an unofficial, fan-created calendar and is not affiliated with the NFL, ESPN, or any Super Bowl host organization.

-Event information is sourced from publicly available data and updated automatically.
+Event information is sourced from publicly available data.
 Playoff schedules, kickoff times, venues, television assignments, and participating teams are subject to change.